Higher education accreditation: Australia

 To award higher education qualifications in Australia, a provider must be registered with the Tertiary Education Quality and Standards Agency (TEQSA).
 Some providers, such as universities, can self-accredit their courses of study using their own academic governance structures and procedures.
 Most higher education providers must apply to have their courses accredited by TEQSA in order to award qualifications.

 In many professional fields, practitioners must have studied a course accredited by the relevant professional body in order to be eligible for registration with that professional body.
 For example, registered nurses must have studied an eligible course in order to gain registration with the Australian Health Practitioner Regulation Agency in order to be eligible to practice.
 It is the responsibility of the higher education provider to obtain professional accreditation for such courses.

 Bangladesh

 The Bangladesh Accreditation Council is an autonomous government agency responsible to accredit higher education institutes and academic program offering entities for quality assurance leading to international recognition.
-Established in 2017, the council is yet to start the accreditation process.
+Institution of Engineers, Bangladesh, Institute of Architects Bangladesh, Bangladesh Bar Council, Pharmacy Council of Bangladesh also accredit programs in Bangladesh.